top of page

 • Observation: Regularly observe your fish's behavior and appearance.
 Detecting unusual signs early allows you to take timely action and prevent serious health problems..

-To maintain the beauty and health of an Arowana fish, it is essential to understand its unique dietary and care requirements.
+Maintaining long-term Arowana health requires the right balance of diet, tank care, and disease prevention, all of which are explained in our complete guide on How to Care for Arowana Fish?
 Identifying and treating common diseases and health issues on time significantly contributes to its long-term well-being.
 Additionally, ensuring good water quality, ample tank space, and regular observation should be integral parts of its care routine.
 A proper, balanced diet also plays a crucial role in boosting its health and immunity.

 At Promeal, we know how important it is to give your pets a healthy and varied diet.
 That’s why we create high-quality, natural pet food to keep them happy and healthy.